Makko.ai Glossary

 Jitter-Free

-Character animations that have been stabilized through coordinate alignment.
+Character animations that have been stabilized through coordinate alignment, so the character does not shift position between frames during playback.

 Set All